Lemoncode/react-typescript-samples/hooks/11_TableAxios/Readme.md

-# 11 Table fetch
+# 11 Table Axios

-In this sample we are going to update the previous sampe (mock table) and instead of returning mock data, return real data from the github rest api.
+In this sample we are going to update the previous sample (mock table) and instead of returning mock data, return real data from the github rest api.

 # Steps to reproduce the sample

-- We will take as starting point sample _10 tableMock_, let's copy the content from this sample and execute _npm install_.
+- We will take as starting point sample _10 TableMock_.
+Let's copy the content from this sample and execute _npm install_.

 ```bash
 npm install
 ```

-- To retrieve data from the Github REST api we will make use of axios, let's install the package (no need to install typing, they are already included in the library).
+- To retrieve data from the Github REST api we will make use of axios.
+Let's install the package (no need to install typing, they are already included in the library).

 ```bash